jjjmmm0410/G3/README.md

  ### 📍 What are the unique advantages of using this tool for English learning or teaching?
- - Through Zep, students can learn English together by interacting and interacting with students from English-speaking countries or other students who are learning English.
-In addition, students' English skills can improve through communicating and sharing opinions in English.
+ - Zep helps students receive new education in the metaverse by allowing them to interact and take classes with students from other countries.
+Through Zep,students can interact with students from Enlgish-speaking countries or students who are learning Enlgish.
+Students can improve their Enlgish skills by talking in English with students from other countries, taking classes together, and exchanging opinions.

  ### 📍 How does the tool address different learning styles or levels of English proficiency?
  - Zep can create different quiz rooms for each level and allow students to enter according to their level of difficulty.